 - Complete an Enduring Power of Guardianship

 - Complete an Advance Health Directive

-Completing these documents is the best way to make your preferences known about the type of treatment you would prefer if you are unable to participate in decisions and to ensure that family and health professionals respect your preferences.
+Completing these documents is the best way to make your preferences known about the type of treatment you would prefer if you are unable to communicate or make decisions and to ensure that family and health professionals respect your values, beliefs and preferences.

 Enduring Power of Guardianship

 An Enduring Power of Guardianship allows you to choose a trusted relative or friend to manage your health care.
 The person you appoint becomes your substitute decision-maker if you are no longer able to make decisions.
 An Enduring Power of Guardianship is a legal document that gives your chosen guardian the legal authority to act for you and to make decisions on your behalf.

 You can appoint one or more adults to this role.
 To do this you need to complete the Enduring Power of Guardianship form.